FUSC: Fetal Ultrasound Semantic Clustering of Second Trimester Scans Using Deep Self-supervised Learning: Introduction

 Different DL detection approaches have been proposed for fetal heart and its internal structure.
 In one study \cite{dong2019arvbnet}, an SSD model with residual visual blocks was used to detect various heart structures in four-chamber (4CH) images, resulting in an mAP of 93\%.
 Another study proposed a cardiac-structure localization algorithm \cite{patra2019multi} using a modified VGG-16 and a Faster-RCNN with LSTM layers, resulting in an accuracy of 82\%.
 In another study, an RNN \cite{huang2017temporal} was used to predict the fetal heart's presence, viewing plane, location, and orientation, resulting in an accuracy of 83\% in correctly classifying views and 79\% in localizing structures.
 Another study used an end-to-end two-stream full CNN to learn spatio-temporal representations of the fetal heart identification, resulting in accuracy, precision, and recall of 90\%, 85\%, and 89\%, respectively.

-Several DL methods in fetal brain analysis focus on structure segmentation using encoder-decoder architectures. \cite{wang2018deep} uses a DL architecture to segment the middle cerebral artery on Doppler ultrasound images and obtains a Dice score of 77\%, Intersection over Union of 63\%, and Hausdorff distance of 26.40. \cite{wu2020automatic} uses a deep attention network to segment the cavum septum pellucidum and get a precision of 79\%, recall of 74\%, Dice score of 77\%, and Hausdorff distance of 0.78 on a dataset of 448 ultrasound images. \cite{singh2021semantic} employs ResU-Net to segment the cerebellum and achieves a Dice score of 87\%, Hausdorff distance of 28.15, recall of 86\%, and precision of 90\% on 734 ultrasound images. \cite{zhang2020multiple} uses MA-Net for fetal head circumference segmentation and gets a Dice score of 97\%, a precision of 97\%, a recall of 98\%, and a Hausdorff distance of 10.92 on 70 images.
+Several DL methods in fetal brain analysis focus on structure segmentation using encoder-decoder architectures. \cite{wang2018deep} uses a DL architecture to segment the middle cerebral artery on Doppler ultrasound images and obtains a Dice score of 77\%, Intersection over Union of 63\%, and Hausdorff distance of 26.40 mm. \cite{wu2020automatic} uses a deep attention network to segment the cavum septum pellucidum and get a precision of 79\%, recall of 74\%, Dice score of 77\%, and Hausdorff distance of 0.78 mm on a dataset of 448 ultrasound images. \cite{singh2021semantic} employs ResU-Net to segment the cerebellum and achieves a Dice score of 87\%, Hausdorff distance of 28.15 mm, recall of 86\%, and precision of 90\% on 734 ultrasound images. \cite{zhang2020multiple} uses MA-Net for fetal head circumference segmentation and gets a Dice score of 97\%, a precision of 97\%, a recall of 98\%, and a Hausdorff distance of 10.92 mm on 70 images. { \cite{zeng2021fetal} introduced a deeply supervised attention-gated within V-Net backbone achieving a Dice score of 98\%, and a Hausdorff distance of 1.29 mm on 355 fetal head circumference segmentation.}

 However, the field of fetal ultrasound analysis faces several challenges, such as the scarcity of publicly available fetal ultrasound imaging datasets, which limits researchers' ability to train and validate their models.
 Due to that, researchers often use different datasets to train and evaluate their models.
-This makes it difficult to compare results between different studies and establish a benchmark for performance.
-Also, there is a lack of research on clustering for fetal ultrasound images, which we will fill in our work.
+This makes it difficult to compare results between different studies and establish a benchmark for performance. { Privacy concerns are the main attribute of not having a public dataset that prevents us from sharing our data.
+However, instead of performing manual labeling, our method will help label new datasets if someone wants to introduce a new dataset by introducing a clustering method that has not been researched before in the fetal ultrasound images domain.}